 the never-used Roger Frost CV

-It is only when someone asks ‘can you send me your CV?’ do you realise how long you have worked without one.
-We proved that it is possible to work for twenty years and to simply point employers to your website.
-Now I have retired, this cv is a vain souvenir, however it’s been fun trying to remember what happened.
+It’s only when someone asked ‘can you send me your CV?’ do you realise how long you can work without one.
+I proved that it is possible to work for twenty years by pointing employers to your website.
+Now I have retired, this cv is a vain souvenir but it’s been fun trying to remember what happened.
+This is how it goes:

 Nearby are samples from books, brochures, product catalogues, software manuals, teaching materials, case studies, web sites and advertisements.
-Roger Frost wobbled admirably through around 20 radio interviews and after-dinner talks about science, education and computers.
+Roger Frost wobbled admirably through lots of radio interviews and after-dinner talks about science, education and computers.
+Later, as a community radio volunteer, he created a series of interviews with scientists and published them as podcasts (see this page).

 - RF interviewed in ‘The Times’ “a downside to having technology in the home”